wilsonliaows/docs/workbot/workbot-command-reply.md

 We've come to the end of this guide - you're awesome for making it this far.

-You can make your command reply more interactive by including [message fields](/connectors/slack.html#example-message-with-attachment), [images](/connectors/slack.html#example-message-with-attachment), [buttons](http://docs.workato.com/connectors/slack.html#using-slack-message-buttons), and even [drop-down menus](http://docs.workato.com/connectors/slack.html#using-slack-threads).
+You can make your command reply more interactive by including [attachment fields fields](/connectors/slack.html#example-message-with-attachment), [images](/connectors/slack.html#example-message-with-attachment), [buttons](http://docs.workato.com/connectors/slack.html#using-slack-message-buttons), and even message menus.
 Buttons and menu options allow Workbot to pass commands back to a recipe to carry out its actions.

 Explore other ways Workbot has automated tasks for our community of users in [Community Recipes](https://www.workato.com/recipes/browse?q=workbot).